 |PayPal revenue:||$20K annually for Premier accounts, $15K annually for Business accounts|

-PayPal does not require a minimum credit score.
+PayPal does not require a minimum credit score or check your credit history.
 However, you do need to have a PayPal Premier or Business account that’s at least three months old, and be processing at least $15K/year if you have a Business PayPal account or $20K/year if you have a Premier PayPal account.

 Terms and Fees

 |Term length:||Max.
 18 months|

 |Effective APR:||Learn more|